 After a true AB-tribute at the Feeërieën in ’16 on the occasion of what would have been Moondog’s 100th birthday, AB & EUROPALIA now get together for a new homage!
 A unique project for that matter, one that takes place not only in AB, but also London’s prestigious Barbican and also at the trend-setting Unsound festival in Krakow.

 MOONDOG FOR GAMELAN

 Moondog For Gamelan is a commissioned work in assignment to EUROPALIA, where the work of Moondog is the focus point and the gamelan is taken out of its traditional context.
-By means of a two week residence, Iwan Gunawan (and his ensemble Kyai Fatahillah) and Stefan Lakatos reworked Moondog-compositions on gamelans, especially designed for this project.
+Iwan Gunawan (and his ensemble Kyai Fatahillah) and Stefan Lakatos will bring Moondog-compositions on gamelans, especially designed for this project.

 IWAN GUNAWAN & KYAI FATAHILLAH

 Iwan Gunawan is considered to be one of the most important contemporary composers of the present-day West Javan culture.
 Without reneging on his roots, Gunawan is also a master of Western keys and techniques.
 Gunawan and his ensemble even reworked Steve Reich’s composition ‘Six Marimbas’ for gamelan at the time.